A Recovery Strategy that has Kept me Gambling Free for 25 Years.

 Read that again.
 The gambler in you wants all your problems sorted instantly with a magic wand.
 But you need to focus on getting through today only without a bet.

-Stay away from the first bet and the second won’t happen (or the damage that goes with it).
+Stay away from the FIRST bet and the SECOND won’t happen (and the damage that goes with it).

-Accept that the early days will be hard and unpleasant – it’s like coming off heroin – but it is possible.
+Accept that these early days will be hard and unpleasant – it’s like coming off heroin – but it is possible.

 You are not alone.
 Tens of thousands do it each day, taking it one day at a time, sticking to a recovery strategy like this.

 No more excuses – print this, carry it with you.

 Eat, sleep & breath it and things will change faster than you could ever imagine.